tomkennedy513/kpack/docs/build.md

 ###### Kpack Implementation

-How do we get a similar functionality to a pack build command using kpack? the answer is the [Build](build.md) resource!
+How do we get a similar functionality to a `pack build` command using [kpack][_kpack]? the answer is the Build resource!

-[kpack](_kpack) offers a [Build](build.md) resource which is comparable to `pack build` and provides a simplified interface with more control over the build lifecycle including interoperability with [builders](builders.md) built by [pack](_pack).

-Once you have [kpack](_kpack) up and running on a kubernetes cluster, you need to create a [Build](build.md) resource and apply it to your cluster. for our scenario it looks like this:
+Once you have [kpack][_kpack] up and running on a kubernetes cluster, you need to create a Build resource and apply it to your cluster. for our scenario it looks like this:

 ```yaml
 apiVersion: kpack.io/v1alpha2